 |Wyoming||4||Day that the injury happened.||Wyo.
 Stat. § 1-3-105(a)(iv)(C)|

 Hernia mesh victims are advised to consult with an attorney as soon as possible to pursue the maximum financial settlement.
 The more time goes by, the more evidence disappears and memories fade.
-And if the statute of limitation passes, victims may be unable to recover any money at all.
+And if the statute of limitation for bringing hernia mesh litigation passes, victims may be unable to recover any money at all.

 To be certain of the timing of your lawsuit, it is always best to seek legal counsel.
-In this article, our hernia mesh attorneys answer the following questions about statutes of limitations:
+In this article, our hernia mesh lawyers answer the following questions about statutes of limitations:

 - 1. What does a statute of limitations mean, and what triggers it?